Business and Skilled Migration Queensland (BSMQ) logo

 Other frequently asked questions:

-Frequently asked questions about Queensland business migration Frequently asked questions about the 491 visa – Small Business Owners pathway
+Frequently asked questions – business visa nominations Frequently asked questions – small business owners 491 visa nomination

 Queensland nomination for a skilled visa

 Each year, the Australian Government provides states and territories with a quota of nomination places for the Skilled Nominated (Permanent) visa (subclass 190) and Skilled Work Regional (Provisional) visa (subclass 491).
-These quotas are published on the Department of Home Affairs Migration Program planning levels web page.
+These quotas are published on the Department of Home Affairs Migration Program planning levels.

 The quotas, also referred to as ‘nomination allocations’, are the number of new primary applicants each state or territory can nominate in a financial year.

-The quotas provided to states and territories are determined by the Australian Government.
+The Australian Government determines the quotas provided to states and territories.

-Skilled workers in Queensland and Skilled workers outside Australia must be working in an occupation closely related to their skills assessment at the time of invitation.
-This is defined as being within the same ANZSCO Unit Group (4-digit code) as your nominated occupation.
+You must be working in an occupation closely related to your skills assessment at the time of invitation.
+This is defined as being within the same ANZSCO Minor Group (3-digit code) as your nominated occupation.

 For example, the following occupations would be considered closely related: